Traaqr connects your online identity with your real one

 Created by entrepreneurs Brian Handrigan, Jeff Linihan, and RJ Jones, the company has raised $250,000 to build the product.
 They’ve connected over 90,000 calls already.
 The company launched at TechCrunch Disrupt in San Francisco.

 The system works by connecting the data a website knows about you with the person answering calls made to a call center.
-For example, you could submit a your name and request on a website and then the website can ask if you want to talk to a representative.
+For example, you could submit your name and request on a website and then the website can ask if you want to talk to a representative.
 Instead of flying blind the rep can know who you are and what you want.

 “Currently, call tracking considers a call (as conversion) to be sufficient for attribution – sometimes as a lead alone, other times as an Average Conversion Value per call.
 Traaqr provides a level of granularity to offline conversion attribution that rivals the precision of e-commerce,” said Handrigan.